dfinity/motoko/README.md

    the path to run the `run` tests.
  * Make sure `dvm` (a binary from the `hs-dfinity-dvm` package) is in the path to run the `run-dfinity` tests.

+## Create a coverage report

+Run

+    BISECT_COVERAGE=YES make -C src asc
+    make -C test coverage

+and open `test/coverage/index.html` in the browser, or run

+   nix-build -A coverage-report

+and open the path printed on the last line of that command.

 ## Introduction